starlake-ai/starlake/README.md

 ## How is Starlake declarative ?

 Looking at ELT tools, we can see that they are either:
-- __Code based__:This is the case for example for Databricks or Meltano.
+- __Code based__: This is the case for example for Databricks or Meltano.
 - __GUI based__: This is the case for example for Apache NiFi, Airbyte or Fivetran.

 Looking at existing data orchestration tools, we can see that they are either: